Interview updated 27th January 2018

 It would be invidious to single out particular stories, I like to think that they all had their merits, from the first one that I wrote for them… “Clumsy Claudia” in Diana (my daughter is convinced that I based this character on her) to the final item of my career, “Desperate Dan” in The Dandy.

 downthetubes: It’s clear you did a huge amount of stuff for DC Thomson.
 The one thing to stand out other than Commando, is Desperate Dan.
-If the four most recognisable British comics characters to the general public are Dennis The Menace, Desperate Dan, Roy of the Rovers and Dan Dare then you wrote two of the four of them.
+If the four most recognisable British comics characters to the general public are Dennis The Menace, Desperate Dan, Roy of the Rovers and Dan Dare then you wrote three of the four of them.

 Did writing humour stories of such a recognisable character as Desperate Dan raise any particular problems compared to writing adventure strips or factual text articles?